New Jersey Solar Incentives in 2025

 Federal Tax Credit

-This tax credit is worth $6,000 on a $20,000 solar system – effectively reducing the net cost to $14,000.
+At 30% of your installed costs, this tax credit is worth $6,000 on a $20,000 solar system – effectively reducing the net cost to $14,000.

 This article does not constitute tax advice.
 Consult a licensed tax professional with questions about applying the 30% solar tax credit.